heatwavemag/heatwavemag.github.io/content/subscribe/index.md

 +++
-title = "Subscribe"
-render = true
-template = "about.html"
+title = "Subscribe To Our Patreon!" render = true template = "about.html"
 +++

-## Subscribe To Our Patreon!

 **Heatwave is a multi-media project for the contemporary communist current dedicated to sharing experiences and strategizing together about our efforts to break free from the infernal prison of capital**

-We publish Heatwave Magazine quarterly.
-To receive each issue when it's released, please subscribe at our [Patreon](https://www.patreon.com/profile/creators?u=158785705)
+We publish Heatwave Magazine quarterly and additional content sporadically.
+To receive print copies of each issue and access additional content when it's released, subscribe at our [Patreon](https://www.patreon.com/profile/creators?u=158785705)